-Form e3301 Instructions for: Authorized Supervisor Distribute Copy to injured volunteer, which is volunteer's receipt of record that claim was filed.
-Complete Lines 9-10: Registering entity name and address Lines 11-13 Line 14: Pre-filled Line 15: Leave blank Sign Lines 17-18 Line 16 Distribute Mail completed Form to State Fund.
-Fax or e-mail copy to Cal OES.
-Deliver completed copy to injured DSW volunteer.
-Retain copy for supervisor or registering agency's files.
+Forr m e3301 Instructions for: Authorized Supervisor Distribute Copy to injured volunteer, which is volunteer's receipt of record that claim was filed.
+Complete Lines 9-10: Registering entity name and address Lines 11-13 Line 14: Pre-filled Line 15: Leave blank Lines 17-18 Sign Line 16 Distribute Mail the completed Form to State Fund.
+Fax or e-mail a copy to Cal OES.
+Deliver a completed copy to injured DSW volunteer.
+Retain a copy for the supervisor or registering agency's files.

-Statute of limitations for filing a claim is one year from date of injury.
+$lue{m{\Lambda}}$ The statute of limitations for filing a claim is one year from the date of injury.

-Access the e3301 on Cal OES webpage: click For Governments & Tribal, scroll down to Plan & Prepare, and then click Disaster Service Worker Volunteer Program.
+Access the e3301 on Cal OES webpage: Disaster Service Worker Volunteer Program | California Governor's Office of Emergency Services